bfmartin/ansible-sshknownhosts/README.md

   my first public ansible module)
 * Tested on Debian flavours (Mint 14 and up) and OpenBSD 5.2 and up.
 * Contact me at http://www.bfmartin.ca/contact/

+## License

+This is released under the BSD license.
+See the LICENSE file for a full statement.